 Each year’s program is a little different than the one before.
 We are continually refining the offering based on participant feedback and the demands of the times we’re in.

-Our dear friend Matthew Marsolek of Drum Brothers is gracing us by returning again (yay!) for our summer 2020 running, sharing participatory sound, rhythm awareness, and voice practices (including an introduction to West African hand drumming).
+Our dear friend, Montana’s own, Matthew Marsolek of Drum Brothers is gracing us by returning again (yay!) for our summer 2020 running, sharing participatory sound, rhythm awareness, and voice practices (including an introduction to West African hand drumming).
 For many folks who came in 2019, time with Matthew was one of the most memorable highlights of the week!

 We’ve seen how tending to qualities of mindfulness and inner ease at the Ranch helps people become beacons of compassion and goodness for their families, workplaces, and communities.
 Our retreat participants tell us that the Mindful Unplug week has been a potent catalyst for recovering equanimity and embracing the bounty of the present moment.
 If the experience of past participants is any guide, you may even discover that it doesn’t matter so much how crazy the world is.
 Your contentment and peace can be independent of all that.

 Plus?
-The truth is that we always have a boatload of good old-fashioned FUN on our Ranch playground.
+The truth is that we always have a boatload of good old-fashioned FUN on in our Montana Big Sky playground.

 About Anne Jablonski